 About the 55 Window Palace

-Located in the center of Bhaktapur Durbar square the 55 window palace, or Palace of Fifty-Five Windows, was built by King Bhupatindra Malla.
+Located in the heart of Bhaktapur Durbar Square, the 55 Window Palace, also known as the Palace of Fifty-Five Windows, was constructed by King Bhupatindra Malla.

-The interior of the 55 Window Palace is closed (for many decades).
-There was a lot of damage done to it during the 1934 earthquake.
-There are plans to renovate the area but a lot of this is held up due to funding.
-There is an entrance to several inner courtyards around the palace through including the Golden Gate, one of the most lavish and important artifacts in Nepal today.
-Non-hindus may only continue on to Taleju Chowk but everyone can visit the ornate royal water tank Naga Pokhari.
+The interior of the 55 Window Palace has been closed for many decades, significantly damaged during the 1934 earthquake.
+Plans for renovation exist, yet progress is hampered by funding challenges.
+Access to several inner courtyards around the palace is available, including the Golden Gate, one of Nepal's most lavish and significant artifacts.
+Non-Hindus may proceed only to Taleju Chowk, but everyone can visit the ornate royal water tank, Naga Pokhari.

 Did you know?